yusdacra/musikquadrupled/README.md

 All of the `musikcubed` APIs are implemented.
 On top of those:

 - `share/generate/:external_id`: Returns a "scoped token" for the specified ID of a music.
 This allows one to access `share/*` APIs.
 This endpoint requires authentication.
 - `share/audio/:scoped_token`: Returns the music (or a range of it if `RANGE` header is present) corresponding to the specified `scoped_token`.
 Returns `404 Not Found` if the requested music isn't available.
+Returns `401 Unauthorized` if `scoped_token` is invalid.
 - `share/info/:scoped_token`: Returns information (title, album, artist etc.) of the music corresponding to the specified `scoped_token` in JSON.
 Returns `404 Not Found` if the requested music isn't available.
+Returns `401 Unauthorized` if `scoped_token` is invalid.
 - `share/thumbnail/:scoped_token`: Returns the thumbnail for the music corresponding to the specified `scoped_token`.
 Returns `404 Not Found` if the requested thumbnail isn't available.
+Returns `401 Unauthorized` if `scoped_token` is invalid.

 If an endpoint requires authentication this means you have to provide a token via a `token` query paramater in the URL.
 If not provided `401 Unauthorized` will be returned.
 For `musikcube`, this is not necessary as the server will also handle `Authentication` header for the APIs `musikcube` uses.